ids/cluster-builder/README.md

 - `desktop_vm_folder` places the k8s VM files in `./virtuals` by default.
 - `k8s_metallb_address_range` defines a set of address to for the `MetalLB`

-This is an example of a `proxmox` deployment:
+The following is an example of a `proxmox multi-host` deployment using __two__ Proxmox VE hosts joined to a `proxmox cluster` with no shared storage:

 ```

 [all:vars]
 cluster_type=proxmox-k8s
 cluster_name=k8s-prox